MartinBuessemeyer/Efficient-Image-Super-Resolution/README.md

 # Efficient Image Super Resolution

-This repository conatains the source for our Machine Intelligence with Deep Learning (MIDL) seminar topic _Efficient Image Super Resolution_ from the winter term 2021/2022.
+This repository contains the source for our Machine Intelligence with Deep Learning (MIDL) seminar topic _Efficient Image Super Resolution_ from the winter term 2021/2022.

 The project goal is to extend the already existing the [Residual Feature Distillation Network](https://arxiv.org/abs/2009.11551) to increase speed and accuracy while simultaneously decreasing model size.